Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 Denote by $\Lambda\subseteq \R$ the value group $-\log\vert K^\ast\vert$ of $K$.
 In Section~\ref{section_BieriGroves} we prove a generalization of the classical Bieri-Groves-Theorem (see \cite[Theorem A]{BieriGroves} and \cite[Theorem 2.2.3]{EinsiedlerKapranovLind}) for projections to the skeleton associated to a polystable model, which for $X_d$ can be stated as follows.

-\begin{maintheorem} Let $X$ be a smooth projective curve over $K$ and let $\calX$ be a fixed strictly semistable model of $X$ over $R$.
-Suppose that $Y\subseteq X_d$ is a closed subscheme that is is equidimensional of dimension $\delta$ such that $Y\cap X_d^\circ\neq\emptyset$.
+\begin{maintheorem} Let $X$ be a smooth projective curve over $K$ and let $\calX$ be a fixed semistable model of $X$ over $R$.
+Suppose that $Y\subseteq X_d$ is a closed subscheme that is is equidimensional of dimension $\delta$ such that $Y\cap X_d^\circ\neq\emptyset$, where $X_d^\circ$ parametrizes the reduced divisors on $X$.
 Then the tropicalization

 of $Y$ is a $\Lambda$-rational polyhedral complex of dimension at most $\delta$.
-If $X$ is a Mumford curve and the tropicalization contains a point in the interior of a maximal cell of $X_d^{trop}$, then the dimension of $\Trop_{X_d}(Y)$ is equal to $\delta$. \end{maintheorem}
+If $X$ has bad reduction and the tropicalization contains a point in the interior of a maximal cell of $X_d^{trop}$, then the dimension of $\Trop_{X_d}(Y)$ is equal to $\delta$. \end{maintheorem}

 The theory developed in this article allows us to study the tropical geometry of linear series by directly tropicalizing them as subvarieties of $X_d$.
 For example, Theorem~\ref{thm_BieriGrovessympow} immediately implies the following \emph{realizable Riemann-Roch Theorem}.